To Be a Lover: Billy Idol version

 In 1986, the track was reworked by the English rock singer Billy Idol, becoming the second high-profile cover version he released as a single, after 1981's "Mony Mony".
 Idol was introduced to the song by the George Faith reggae version—he initially was unaware of the original William Bell release, and so retained the truncated title "To Be a Lover".

 Composition

-Billy Idol more radically transformed the song into an upbeat "dance-rock anthem" with elements of pop, rock and R&B. He adds a soulful rockabilly feel, honky-tonk piano and "Motown-style hot girl chorus," while Keith Forsey's production adds a funky bassline with punchy rhythm, prominent synths, and rock guitars. uDiscover Music declared his cover an "electro-tinged rockabilly lament supported by gospel backing vocals and N’Awlins-style boogie piano."
-Vocal Media compared the track to Elvis Presley, stating it's the closet Idol has gotten to R&B.
+Billy Idol more radically transformed the song into an upbeat "dance-rock anthem" with elements of pop, rock and R&B. He adds a soulful rockabilly feel, honky-tonk piano and "Motown-style hot girl chorus".
+Singers Jocelyn Brown, Connie Harvey and Janet Wright played a key role in giving the song's backing vocals a soulful sound, while Keith Forsey's production adds a funky bassline with punchy rhythm, prominent synths, and rock guitars. uDiscover Music declared his cover an "electro-tinged rockabilly lament supported by gospel backing vocals and N’Awlins-style boogie piano."
+Vocal Media compared the track to Elvis Presley, stating it is the closest Idol has got to R&B.